rehierl/abstract-properties/14-x-types-of-scopes/15-2-enter-vs-exit-events/_remarks.md

 <!-- ======================================================================= -->
 ## remarks

-Note that scopes must be closed explicitly since leaving a scope open runs the risk of associating a property with nodes that are by their structural placement not defined to be within the corresponding scope.
-Because of that, associations past the end of a scope represent implementation errors.

 Note that, in addition to obvious input errors, production code will have to take into account that a root could be misused to declare a type-2/3 property.
 In such cases, these property definitions must be ignored.